 Water cost: USD 1- 2 per cup

 You have battery charging options in the dining hall.
-The prices are very expensive so we recommend you to bring your own power banks, especially solar powered.
+The prices are very expensive so we recommend you to pack wisely for Everest Trek by bringing your own power banks, especially solar powered.
 You’ll be charged on a per hour basis and have higher charges if you wish to charge your camera gears.
 Costs are as follows:

 Cost: USD 4- USD 5 per hour for mobile charging

 Showers in Gorakshep is not advised for health and altitude reasons even by the hotels.
 However, if someone is in absolute need of it, the cost is around USD 10 for a quick hotel bucket shower.

 Surprisingly, the NTC cell network works in Gorakshep.
 The hotel owners, together after multiple efforts, have been able to install a tower in this last village.
 After Pangboche, Gorakshep is the only place with a phone reception.
 It is decent enough for calls, but not strong enough for smooth internet.

 Since they have NTC towers set up, you can expect some patchy internet from NTC in Gorakshep.
 However, it is not very reliable.

 Beside NTC, you have Everest Link available in the Gorakshep.
 The wifi is suitable for sending out quick updates and messages in emergencies.
 When the weather is terrible or snowy, the internet will be very patchy.
 Data volume and prices are as follows:

 -600 MB, Price: Nrs.
 600 ~ USD 6 [Lodge specific, only runs in the particular lodge

 – 10 GB, Validity: 30 days, Price: Nrs.
 1999 ~ USD 18 [Not lodge specific, can use the date pack anywhere in the trail]